dingdangmao123/TagView/README.md

         });

         /*
-        addtag - add the tag
+        addTag - add the tag
-        settag - set the tagthe former will be deleted） */
+        setTag - set the tagthe former will be deleted） */

         tag.addTag(new String[]{"java","c++","c#","Python"});